codr7/liblg/README.md

 Push $value on the stack.

 #### ret
-Return from current call.
+Return from the current call.

 #### swap
-Swap top two items on stack.
+Swap the top two items on the stack.

 ### benchmarks
 The VM is currently significantly faster than Python3 and around 10 times as slow as Go, ideas on how to improve its performance further without making a mess are most welcome.